-He was also patron and president of The Wellington Academy, a Prince Andrew, Duke of York state school $in \,Wiltshire \,sponsored \,by \,Wellington \,College.$
+He was also patron and president of The Wellington Academy, a State school in Wiltshire sponsored by Wellington College.
 Prior to the Prince's announcement that he would be withdrawing from public duties, Schools Week approached all the education charities he was associated with to see if they would be standing by him.